mohanedattef/Whatsapp-Arabic-Voice-Notes-Transcriber/README.md

 ```
 ### Twillio
 now the process of setting up Twilio is a little hazy but to sum it up
-1- Sign up for a Twillio account from
+1- Sign up for a Twillio account from and make sure you store your Account and Authentication tokens in your **.env** file
 >https://www.twilio.com/try-twilio

 2- Follow instructions to setup Whatsapp sandbox from